 Scripture thus affirms a person’s worth, dignity, and right of personhood because he is an individual member of the human race.
 For this reason, the unborn must be cared for and protected; because they are human beings.
 It doesn’t matter what their stage of development may be, what defects they may suffer, what inconvenience, expense or difficulty they may cause others.
 They deserve the right to life, just as any other human being.
 Our failure to recognize the humanity of the unborn will, like falling dominoes, lead to one evil after another, ultimately destroying our society and our souls in hell.

 In America, it has led to the harm and death of untold millions of unborn children (cruelly poisoned, burned, stabbed and torn apart in the mother’s womb).
-Now that abortion has been legalized there are more abortions than ever (1.5 million/year, 4,000/day, 1/21 seconds or about 100 while I’m preaching this sermon).
+Now that abortion has been legalized there are more abortions than ever (1.5 million/year, 4,000/day, 1/21 seconds).
 Each one of these abortions have other negative consequences as well, causing mothers physical injury and even death, nervous breakdowns, suicidal behavior.
 Mothers, fathers and other family members suffer untold emotional, mental and social injuries.

 We were told that legalizing abortion would put a stop to dangerous illegal abortions but in every country, including America, where abortion on demand became a legal right, illegal abortions have increased rather than decreased.
 We were told that legalized abortion would reduce child abuse, instead it has climbed at least 500% since 1973 even though we have prevented the birth of millions of unwanted children.
 We were told that we would have better sexual morality, but instead we have tremendous numbers of teenage pregnancies and abortion has become the new contraceptive.